egonozer/AGEnt/README.txt

 the "backbone.fasta" file here.

 ** Optional Inputs:

+  -b	Also output core (i.e. non-accessory) sequences and coordinates.
+(default: only accessory sequences and coordinates are output)

   -c	Path to file containing names and coordinates of genes in the query genome.
 This will output a file separating genes into core or